RomainRouzaud/rsa-jwt-builder/README.md

 Prerequisites
 -------------
-Generate the  the rsa public/private key pair
+Generate the  the rsa public/private key pair in a dedicated repository

 ```shell
 mkdir rsa